-Another key benefit are the lower approval requirements.
+Another key benefit is the lower approval requirements.
 Since unsecured credits cards made specifically for bad credit are meant for rebuilding, strict approval conditions are not needed.
 With the looser guidelines, it makes it an excellent opportunity to obtain a card without an additional deposit like a secured credit card does.

 Things To Remember When Using An Unsecured Credit Card For Bad Credit

 Before requesting an unsecured credit card, knowledge of the APR, annual fee, and any other fees are necessary.
 Although an unsecured card doesn’t require collateral, there are still some strings attached.

 For one, the cards usually have significantly higher APR rates than those unsecured cards for average to high credit scores.
 This can range from 10 to 20 percent higher than those traditional cards.
 This means, if a balance is carried from one month to another, a high-interest card can yield high charges.
 This type of credit card for bad credit needs to be used wisely.